Presidente Nicolau Lobato International Airport: 1975–1999

 During the Indonesian occupation after 1975, the airport at Baucau was placed under the control of the Indonesian National Armed Forces, and was closed to civilian traffic, although at least nominally it remained accessible to large civilian airliners.
 Dili airport became the territory's principal civilian airport.

 In 1978, the Indonesian administration started work on rebuilding Dili airport, which it renamed as Comoro Airport (Bandar Udara Komoro).
 The work included the construction of a new passenger terminal building (without any custom, immigration and quarantine (CIQ) facilities), and the lengthening of the runway to accommodate Fokker F28s.
 In October 1978, Indonesia's State-owned flag carrier, Garuda Indonesia, inaugurated a Jakarta–Dili–Jakarta service.
-The full itinerary, which, initially, was flown three times a week, was Jakarta–Yokyakarta–Denpasar/Bali–Dili–Kupang–Denpasar/Bali.
+The full itinerary, which, initially, was flown three times a week, was Jakarta–Yogyakarta–Denpasar/Bali–Dili–Kupang–Denpasar/Bali.
 Tickets could be sold only to passengers who had a 'letter of transit' approved by a 'proper authority'.
 The leg from Jakarta to Denpasar/Bali was operated by a McDonnell Douglas DC-9, and that from Denpasar/Bali to Kupang by a Fokker F28.
 A connecting flight from Denpasar/Bali back to Jakarta was flown by a Douglas DC-8.

 The rebuilding work at the airport was completed in 1981.
 As of 1983, Garuda Indonesia was operating flights between Dili and both Jakarta and Surabaya, using Fokker F28s.
 For each of those flights, the route flown was via Kupang and Denpasar/Bali.
 In April 1983, another Indonesian State-owned airline, Merpati, started operating a Kupang–Dili–Maliana–Covalima/Suai flight.
 As of 1985, that service was being flown twice a week, but it was later downgraded to one flight a week on a Dili–Covalima/Suai–Kupang routing, using an Indonesian-built CASA turboprop aircraft.

 In 1992, the airport's runway was extended to 1850 m, to facilitate operations by Boeing 737-200s.
 As of the mid 1990s, an average of 12 flights per week were being operated into the airport, by Merpati with McDonnell Douglas DC-9s and Boeing 737s, and also by Sempati Air, a private sector Indonesian airline, with Fokker 100s and Boeing 737s.
 At about that time, another Indonesian airline, Bouraq, also flew into Dili.
-As of May 1999, however, the only airline serving Dili and East Timor was Merpati, with just three Boeing 737 flights each week, linking Dili with Jakarta via Denpasar/Bali, and with Kupang.
+As of May 1999, however, the only airline serving Dili and Timor-Leste was Merpati, with just three Boeing 737 flights each week, linking Dili with Jakarta via Denpasar/Bali, and with Kupang.
 The airport was capable of handling passenger and Lockheed C-130 Hercules aircraft, and helicopters, but its apron was rated unsuitable for high-pressure type airframes.